JiraJedi/jirajedi.github.io/_posts/Jira-Manage-More-Teams-For-One-Backlog.md

 To adjust a backlog/board to include issues with specific components, modify the board filter.
 This can be done by:
 1. Going to the board settings (the 3 dots on the top right of the page -> `Board Settings`)
 2. Selecting  "<font color=blue>Edit Filter Query</font>" beneath the `Saved Filter`.
-3. You can then modify the filter to include the component(s) that correspond to the team or project you want to view issues for by appending `component = "**COMPONENT NAME**"` to the JQL query.
+3. You can then modify the filter to include the component(s) that correspond to the team or project you want to view issues for by appending `OR component = "**COMPONENT NAME**"` to the JQL query.
 >E.g
->`Project = ABC AND component = "COMPONENT NAME" ORDER BY Rank ASC`
+>`Project = ABC OR component = "COMPONENT NAME" ORDER BY Rank ASC`

-4. Click 'Save' at the top of the pThis will ensure that each team or project only sees the issues that are relevant to them.
+4. Click 'Save' at the top of the page.
+This board will now see any issue in Jira that is assigned the Component as well as any issues in the project itself.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc0NzM1MDQ3OSw0NzIzNzE3MDksLTEwMz
+eyJoaXN0b3J5IjpbMjA1OTk4MzQwNCw0NzIzNzE3MDksLTEwMz
 cwNTAzMzYsLTE4OTU5MzA5NjJdfQ==
 -->